 - Step down with one foot and back up, repeating ten times.
 Then do it with the other leg.

-- Then stand sideways on the stool and step one foot off like your stepping off a curb.
+- Then stand sideways on the stool and step one foot off like you’re stepping off a curb.

 - Tai Chi: It’s slow and relaxing but builds your balance, flexibility, and strength.

-- Dance Steps: Because exercise doesn’t have to be boring.
+- Dance Steps: Because exercise and activities for seniors don’t have to be boring.
 You can even be this guy.
 (He’s had more than 2 million views!)